nus-cs2113-AY2122S2/tp/docs/team/chooyikai.md

   - Significantly rewrote `add`, `exit`, `list` and `mark` commands to comply with the new data classes, after they were changed to be more OOP-compliant. ([#75](https://github.com/AY2122S2-CS2113T-T10-3/tp/pull/75))
     - The updated implementation of these commands set the precedent for all future command additions, and this was generally followed by the rest of the team when adding new features.
   - Contributed a significant number of test cases for the parsing of user commands, and refactored some existing ones. ([#86](https://github.com/AY2122S2-CS2113T-T10-3/tp/pull/86))
-  - Added input validation to the deserialisation functions used for data loading. ([#175](https://github.com/AY2122S2-CS2113T-T10-3/tp/pull/175))
+  - Added input validation to the deserialisation functions used for data loading. ([#175](https://github.com/AY2122S2-CS2113T-T10-3/tp/pull/175), [#194](https://github.com/AY2122S2-CS2113T-T10-3/tp/pull/194))
-    - This makes the program inspect and reject invalid user data loaded from the data file instead of blindly trusting anything inside (which could violate some program assumptions if the file was corrupted or modified manually).
+    - This makes the program inspect and reject / tweak invalid user data loaded from the data file instead of blindly trusting anything inside (which could violate some program assumptions if the file was corrupted or modified manually).

 - **Documentation:**